jckuester/awsweeper/README.md

    In the example above, all EC2 instances are terminated that have a tag with key `foo` and value `bar` as well as `bla` and value `blub`.

+   The tag filter can be negated by surrounding the regex with `NOT(...)`

 ##### 3) By ID